From AI demo to product: where the real work is

 Real users do not behave like demo audiences.
 They paste in weird inputs.
 They ask follow-up questions that the demo never tested.
 They use the feature at 11pm on a Sunday when nobody is watching.
 They expect it to work the same way every time.

-The gap between "looked good in a meeting" and "consistently useful in real hands" is where almost all of the engineering work lives.
-Most teams underestimate this gap by an order of magnitude.
+The gap between "looked good in a meeting" and "consistently useful in real hands" is where much of the engineering work lives.
+Teams often underestimate this gap by an order of magnitude.

 What actually has to happen